 She wasn’t much help.
 What about Siri?

-“Hey Siri, how much will Value-Added Checking cost my financial institution?”
+“Hey Siri, how much will Subscription (Value-Added) Checking cost my financial institution?”

 - “Ok, I found something on the web for ‘how much will value-added institution.’
 Take a look.”

 I’m not even going to waste your time asking any other assistants.
 It just shows how hard it can be to learn about pricing for B2B items.